LaurinZubler/sa-documentation/chapters/project-management/project-planning.typ

   "At the time of writing this, I hope to reach this milestone.
 If not, I think I have more to worry about than this text.
 Therefore, milstone exceedingly well fulfilled"
 )

+#milestone(
+  "M7",
+  "End of Architecture",
+  "28.11.2023",
+  [
+    - Technical feasability for one scenario is discussed
+    - What data is needed for the implementation of the scenario
+    - What hardware components are needed for the implementation of the scenario
+    - Who does the communication between the components work ],
+  "28.11.2023",
+  [
+    This mileston was new introduced after the reorganization of the project phases marking the end of the architecture phase.
+    The acceptance critearias were mostly fullfield at the time of the due date.
+Missing were some parts in the documentation.
+As the next phase was dedicated to the writing of the documentation, there were no concerns to start with the project completion phase.
+  ],
+)

 === Scrum Elements
 #global.paragraph(
   "Introduction",